umputun/secrets/README.md

 It runs on **[safesecret.info](https://safesecret.info)** for real.
 Feel free to use it if you are crazy enough to trust me, or just run your own from prepared docker image.
 And of course, you can build from sources as well.

-Create a Safesecret link to your message by entering 3 things:
+Create a **Safesecret** link to your message by entering 3 things:

 - Content of your secret message
 - Expiration time of your secret message
 - Secret PIN

  This will give you a link which you can send by email, chat or share by using any other means.
- As soon as yout recipient opens the link they will be asked for the secret PIN and see your secret message.
+ As soon as your recipient opens the link they will be asked for the secret PIN and see your secret message.
  The PIN is (typically) numeric and easy to pass by a voice call or text message.
  Each link can be opened only **once** and the number of attempts to enter a wrong PIN is limited to 3 times by default.